 To be extra safe, consider changing your credit or debit card’s PIN numbers after the holiday.
 Keep a paper trail of all the purchases you made and check your bank balance regularly.
 When in doubt, take advantage of your free annual credit report.

 Get Credit Monitoring

 In the wake of Equifax’s huge data breach a few months ago, it wouldn’t be a bad idea to look into credit monitoring.
-By utilizing credit monitoring services like Identity Guard, you insure that you stay up-to-date on your personal information and receive notifications if something appears wrong.
+By utilizing credit monitoring services, you insure that you stay up-to-date on your personal information and receive notifications if something appears wrong.
 From ongoing credit applications scanning to credit score updates, this tool can not only help protect your identity, but help you figure out how to increase your credit score.

 While you’re certainly going to want to do whatever you can to protect your identity and personal information during the holiday months, be aware that these types of cyber thieves don’t normally go out of their way to steal a specific person’s identity.
 As long as you stay mindful about your purchases and vigilantly use safe shopping practices, then your Black Friday experience should be hacker free.
 Happy shopping!

 Check Out These Other Great Articles!